nilskujath/nlptopics/nlptopics.md

 ## Linear Algebra Basics (cont'd)

 * Let $\mathbf{v} = (1,2,3)$ and $\mathbf{A} = \begin{bmatrix}1 & 2 & 3\\ 4 & 5 & 6 \end{bmatrix}$.
-* We can use Python’s `numpy` package to represent tensors using the `ndarray` class, which provides a general-purpose implementation of *n*-dimensional arrays (note that Python indexes from $0$):
+* We can use Python’s NumPy package to represent tensors using the `ndarray` class, which provides a general-purpose implementation of *n*-dimensional arrays (note that Python indexes from $0$):
 ```python
 import numpy as np